mathieu-superpose/Algo_encore/README.md

 ## How to test

-Move your terminal to the appropriate folder and follow this path:
+Access to the appropriate folder from the terminal and follow this path:

 ` $ node program.js input_data.txt `